 Upon completion of the student interview, a member of the Admissions staff will contact the student’s family or representative with instructions about the next steps in the process, as outlined below.

-- The student’s family will provide a teacher recommendation form to the student’s current English, math, and a third teacher of the student’s choice (see links below).
-Teachers will fax the recommendation forms to 614-442-3286 or email their recommendation forms directly to email@example.com.
+- The student’s family will provide a teacher recommendation form to the student’s current English, math, and a third teacher of the student’s choice (see links to the right).
+Teachers will fax the recommendation forms to 614-442-3286 or email their recommendation forms directly to admissions.
 It is preferred that the recommendation be written in English.
 If that option is not available, the current school’s English teacher or a professional translation organization may be used to translate.
 All translations must be signed by the translator.
 In addition to this signature, please provide the official seal if using a professional translation organization.

 - A copy of the student’s most recent report card and transcript should be submitted to the Admissions Office.
 The report card must be submitted with an accompanying English translation.